|Tis The Season - A Hawaiian Christmas Story|

 GENRE: Family Drama.

 STATUS: In addition to being available in its entirety on this web page, Tis The Season – A Hawaiian Christmas Story is available on YBS’ own online movie platform, Serenergy, on the public Roku TV channel, All Hawaii TV, and can be borrowed from worldcat.org, which is a global catalog of library materials and is a great resource for locating unique, trustworthy materials that one often can’t find anywhere except in a library.
-Tis The Season was also accepted to and screened in the 2022 London Lift-Off Global Network’s Online Film Festival, the 2023 Berlin Lift-Off Global Network Online Film Festival, the 2023 Manchester Lift-Off Global Network Online Film Festival, the 2023 Austin Lift-Off Global Network Online Film Festival, the 2023 Tokyo Lift-Off Global Network Online Film Festival, and the 2023 Toronto Lift-Off Global Network Online Film Festival.
+Tis The Season was also accepted to and screened in all 12 of the Lift-Off Global Network’s Online International Film Festivals.
+These were the 2022 London Lift-Off Global Network’s Online Film Festival, the 2023 Berlin Lift-Off Global Network Online Film Festival, the 2023 Manchester Lift-Off Global Network Online Film Festival, the 2023 Austin Lift-Off Global Network Online Film Festival, the 2023 Tokyo Lift-Off Global Network Online Film Festival, the 2023 Toronto Lift-Off Global Network Online Film Festival, the 2023 New York Lift-Off Global Network Online Film Festival, the 2023 Los Angeles Lift-Off Global Network Online Film Festival, the 2023 Paris Lift-Off Global Network Online Film Festival, the 2023 Amsterdam Lift-Off Global Network Online Film Festival, the 2023 Melbourne Lift-Off Global Network Online Film Festival, and the 2023 Sydney Lift-Off Global Network Online Film Festival.

 LOGLINE: Facing economic hardships, a little girl and her parents learn the real meaning of Christmas with the guidance of a magical lady.